 Pumpkin Whoopie Pies

-These Pumpkin Whoopie Pies have the perfect amount of spice and are made easy from a cake mix.
+Pumpkin Whoopie Pies have the perfect amount of spice and a cream cheese filling inside.
+They start with a cake mix and are super easy!

 PUMPKIN WHOOPIE PIES